-The best methods strategies or courses don’t mean anything if you don’t actually follow through with them!
+The best methods, strategies and courses don’t mean anything if you don’t actually follow through with them!

 Here are six tips to help you effectively learn English by listening.

-Don’t just listen to the same kind of English all the time.
+Don’t just listen to the same kind of English audio materials all the time.

 Don’t stick to listening to only the news, or only watching the same TV shows over and over.
 Instead, listen to a variety of different kinds of situations and topics.

-As long as you find a resource that makes you happy, keeps you learning and lines up with your goals and interests, you have my full support.
+As long as you find a resource that makes you happy, keeps you learning English by listening and lines up with your goals and interests, you have my full support.